 Mardi Gras is over and Lent is here!
-So for all you Catholics out there, it’s time to pick what you’re giving up for the next 40 days.
-I’m not very religious, but I love where this girl is taking the challenge.
+So for all you Christians out there, it’s time to pick what you’re giving up for the next 40 days.
+I’m not very religious, but I love why this girl is taking the challenge.

 For all you Catholicism-challenged readers out there, Lent is the period following the bead-bonanza of Mardi Gras which encourages celebrating all the good things in life, before giving up your biggest bad habit for 4o days.
 It starts on Ash Wednesday and ends on Easter, just in time for animal-shaped candy and chocolate binges to end the ordeal.
 In the meantime, I’ve come up with not one, but nine things that any college girl, including myself, could live without until then.

-9. Ex-freak outs.
 So you guys dated/hooked up/hung out for x number of months and have so much in common.
 If it’s over, it’s over.
 He’s not going to knock down your door in the rain with a bouquet of roses telling you he messed up.
 In the same way, he’s not going to pick up the phone and apologize for, whatever, when he wakes up to find that you forked his lawn and tp’d his house.
 Let it go, move on.
-Stop giving the “psycho ex girlfriend” stereotype anymore material to work with.
+Stop giving the “psycho ex-girlfriend” stereotype anymore material to work with.

 What will you be giving up for Lent this year?